reactgraphqlacademy/fb-messenger/README.md

 #### Fragments to reuse parts of queries

 - [ ] 9.
-In `src/user/Profile.js` use the `UpdateUserFragment` fragment from the example above in the following query:
+In `src/user/Profile.js` use the `UpdateUserForm` fragment from the example above in the following query:

 ```graphql
 query {